graveyardletters/loveisintheair/README.md

 dni you know who you are

-.  here r tehe fandoms im in:
+.  here r the fandoms im in:
-housekinokuni/landofthelustrous, MLP, omori, idv...
+housekinokuni/landofthelustrous, omori, idv...

-ok rgars all bye
+thats all um bai :3